Skip to main content

 nut context update role --content "# Role Definition\n\nAI skills should focus on code quality and testing..."

-# Replace architecture document
+# Replace team document

-nut context update architecture --file ./docs/architecture.md
+nut context update team --file ./docs/team.md

 Using update replaces the entire document.
 Use append to add content without replacing existing text.